Expectations for Students

 Most Graduate Students

 Year One: Welcome!!
 It’s your first year of grad school!
 It can be all kind of things.
 Exciting!
 Stressful!
 The whole range.
 At the start, you will be working on your courses.
 At this stage, during the first two terms of this year, ANY research is awesome.
-But it is also okay if the only research you do is via your classes and participating in our research groups meetings.
+But it is also okay if most of the research you do is via your classes and participating in our research groups meetings.
 By the third term, your classes are done and we will be working heavily on research.
 The following is a rough idea of a “good” norm.
 You might find you can do more (do what works for you).
 You might find it a bit of a struggle.
 The idea is, if you are doing these things, you are meeting expectations, you’re doing well, and don’t worry whether you “should” be doing more.

 Masters Specific